Works of 'multimedia' pioneer Man Ray auctioned in Paris

 "He was your true multimedia all-around artist who was constantly oscillating between medium and technique and process in order to achieve a work of art," said Andrew Strauss of Sotheby’s France.

 The Nov.
-15 auction will be the first major sale of Man Ray's art in almost two decades and is expected to raise between 2-3 million euros (1.57-2.36 million pounds).
+15 auction will be the first major sale of Man Ray's art in almost two decades and is expected to raise between 2-3 million euros ($2.5-3.75 million).

 Man Ray, who was born as Emmanuel Radnitzky in Philadelphia in 1890, spent most of his working life in Paris before his death there in 1976.